Water

 However, if we want to “leave no one behind” and because we think that “it is only by the inclusion of the most vulnerable people that we can hope to achieve the SDGs”, we must concentrate our efforts where our mandate requires us to act, at the heart of humanitarian crises.

-There are less than 10 years to achieve universal access to drinking water, despite the fact that it has been considered a human right by the United Nations since July 2010!
+There are only 5 years left to achieve universal access to drinking water, despite the fact that it has been considered a human right by the United Nations since July 2010!
 The world is thirsty, it is no longer time to wait and no one should be abandoned!”

 Alain Boinet, founder of SOLIDARITÉS INTERNATIONAL